 The Forest Sector Charter was gazetted in June 2009 as the "Forest Sector Code".
 This Charter applies to all enterprises involved with commercial forestry and the first level processing of wood products.
-Our southern African businesses are signatories to this charter via their membership of both Forestry South Africa (FSA) and the Paper Making Association of South Africa (PAMSA).
-This charter sets the objectives and principles for BBBEE, and includes the scorecard and targets to be applied within the industry, as well as certain undertakings by government and the private sector (or South African forestry companies) to assist the forestry industry to achieve its BBBEE targets.
-With effect from calendar 2010, our South African business will be evaluated against the Forest Sector's BBBEE scorecard.
-Until then, it will continue to be evaluated against the generic BBBEE scorecard published by the Department of Trade and Industry.
+Our South African businesses are signatories to this charter via their membership of both Forestry South Africa (FSA) and the Paper Making Association of South Africa (PAMSA).
+This charter sets the objectives and principles for BEE, and includes the scorecard and targets to be applied within the industry, as well as certain undertakings by government and the private sector (or South African forestry companies) to assist the forestry industry to achieve its BEE targets.
+With effect from calendar 2010, our South African businesses were evaluated against the Forest Sector's BEE scorecard.